 Your tent’s requirement can differ vastly depending on the tent size and the type of plant you chose to grow.

-How to Set Up Grow Light Tent System
+How to Set Up Grow Tent Lighting System

-Setting up a proper light system can be very tricky.
-It would help if you were not using the same color light spectrum throughout your plants’ life cycle.
+Setting up a proper light system can be very tricky if it’s a big tent.
+It would help if you were not using the same colour light spectrum throughout your plants’ life cycle.

-Different color light spectrum influences how your plants develop, grow, flower, and veg.
-In nature, plants receive the color change in the light spectrum through the change in season.
+Different colour light spectrums influence how your plants develop, grow, flower, and veg.
+In nature, plants receive the colour change in the light spectrum through the change in season.

 Led lights for growth, tents are equipped with a set spectrum, which most plants need throughout their life cycle.

-I would advise you to get LED lights with variable spectrum.
+I would advise you to get LED lights with a variable spectrum.

-This will give you more control to regulate the intensity of light and adjust the color spectrum.
+This will give you more control to regulate the intensity of light and adjust the colour spectrum.

 You can check our latest article on Best led lights for grow tent.